JiscaH/sequoiaExtra/imputator/readme.md

 - create genotype file, e.g. in PLINK .ped/.map format
 - run the program: `./imputator --geno <filename>`.
 For an overview of the options, run `./imputator --help`.

+> [!CAUTION]
+> This program is under development and not extensively tested yet.
+Use is entirely at your own risk.

 # Method